-This candidate also has a solid mix of front end and back end experience.
-At the senior level, a recruiter would expect a candidate to demonstrate ownership of a feature or product from end to end, including design, planning, troubleshooting and implementation.
+This full stack developer also has a solid mix of front end and back end experience.
+At the senior level, a recruiter would expect a full stack web developer candidates to demonstrate ownership of a feature or product from end to end, including design, planning, troubleshooting and implementation.

-Senior engineers are also typically expected to participate in leading projects, interview processes and mentorships of junior developers.
+Senior full stack developers are also typically expected to participate in project management, interview processes and mentorships of junior developers.